Nishwa-Prajapati/Nishwa-Prajapati_AssignmentRepo/assignment1/README.md

-#This is my IU2141230218_NishwaPrajapati_01
+# This is my assignment1

 Assignmnet 1 : IU2141230218_Nishwa Prajapati

 Submitting Date: 02/08/2024

-Instructions
+# Instructions

   Step 1 : Clone the repository